Foot of snow blankets parts of Midwest, disrupts travel - WTMJ

 The last comparable snowfall hit the area in November 2018, when 8.4 inches (21.3 centimeters) fell.

+In West Des Moines, Iowa, Chris Borsberry said he needed four-wheel drive to make it into the Fairfield Inn & Suites where he works, and it still took him twice as long as normal to get to the hotel.
+Once there, Borsberry said he had to shovel the sidewalk seven times because it kept getting covered until the snow finally quit falling.

+“I got excited about that because it meant I only had one more shovel pass to do,” said Borsberry, 45.

-Roughly 250 semi trucks waited out the storm at the Petro truck stop alongside Interstate 80 in York, Nebraska.
-Manager Rachael Adamson said she could see knee-high drifts and that sidewalks needed to be shoveled every half hour on Monday.
+In York, Nebraska, roughly 250 semitrailers waited out the storm at the Petro truck stop alongside Interstate 80.
+Manager Rachael Adamson said she could see knee-high drifts.

 “We haven’t had this much snow in quite a few years,” Adamson said.

-In the South, one person was dead and others were injured after a tornado carved a path of destruction north of Birmingham, Alabama, on Monday night, leaving the area with crumpled buildings and downed trees.
+In the South, one person was dead and at least 30 others were injured after a tornado carved a path of destruction north of Birmingham, Alabama, on Monday night, leaving the area with crumpled buildings and downed trees.

 In the Southwest, more than a foot of snow fell in the mountains of Southern California, Nevada and Arizona.
-Icy conditions in mountains north of Los Angeles have shut Interstate 5 in Tejon Pass and State Route 58 in Tehachapi Pass as one storm exits and a major new system headed toward California.
-Caltrans says the closure of I-5 between the communities of Castaic and Grapevine is in effect until further notice Tuesday.
-There was no estimate for reopening SR-58.
+Icy conditions in mountains north of Los Angeles shut Interstate 5 in Tejon Pass and State Route 58 in Tehachapi Pass.

-A storm buried northern Arizona in snow on Monday while sending flurries to the outskirts of Las Vegas and Phoenix.
-And most of Nevada was bracing for another series of powerful winter storms that could bring several feet of snow to the mountains above Lake Tahoe by Thursday.
+A storm buried northern Arizona in snow while sending flurries to the outskirts of Las Vegas and Phoenix.
+Most of Nevada was bracing for another series of powerful winter storms that could bring several feet of snow to the mountains above Lake Tahoe by Thursday.

 Preliminary snowfall reports from the latest storm included 14.2 inches (36 centimeters) at the Flagstaff airport and 16 inches (40.6 centimeters) at Payson between Sunday night and late Monday, the weather service said.

 Another major storm was approaching the coast with the potential to bring 7 to 10 inches of rain to central California and dump several feet of snow across the Sierra Nevada mountains.
-That additional rain and snow will bring the threat of possible flash floods and landslides to areas north and south of San Francisco Bay.
+That additional rain and snow could lead to flash floods and debris flows — which can carry massive boulders, trees and other objects — to areas north and south of San Francisco Bay.
+Evacuation orders were in effect for areas of fire-scarred Santa Cruz County and evacuation warnings were issued in San Mateo County.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.